10 Tips to Prevent a Chimney Fireblackgoose

 Do not burn wood that has been painted or treated in any way because it can emit toxic chemicals.

-Tip 8: Keep a chimney fire extinguisher nearby
+Tip 8: Keep a chimney fire extinguisher nearby and understand how to put out a chimney fire

 - Fire needs oxygen to burn.
 Fire extinguishers work to eliminate that oxygen.